 Remember to check the surgeon’s online reviews for Brazilian butt lift surgery so you can get a good idea of how the surgeon works.
 Never stop with just a few testimonials; you should look for at least eight or 10 excellent testimonials from past BBL patients.

-Last, avoid low-budget Brazilian butt lifts, especially ones that are done in other countries.
+Last, avoid low-budget BBLs, especially ones that are done in other countries.
 Other nations don’t have the rigorous plastic surgery regulations that the US has.
 Many BBL patients that go abroad for their procedure have disastrous results that leave them scarred and damaged for life.

 It’s likely that you’ll have excellent results with your BBL, as long as you do your research on the surgeon and do all of your homework.
 In the end, it’s worth doing your due diligence before having a major plastic surgery procedure.

 Interested in a Brazilian butt lift Houston?
 Please set up a consultation with Dr. Ashley Steinberg today.
-She’ll talk to you about the benefits and risks of the procedure to determine if you’re a good candidate for a Brazilian butt lift.
+She’ll talk to you about the benefits and risks of the procedure to determine if you’re a good candidate for a BBL.